Tembocs/docdb/README.md

 ## Overview

-DocDB is a local, entity-based document database written in Dart.
-You define entity classes that implement a simple interface, and DocDB handles serialization, storage, and retrieval.
+EntiDB is a local, entity-based document database written in Dart.
+You define entity classes that implement a simple interface, and EntiDB handles serialization, storage, and retrieval.
 It provides typed collections, indexing, transactions, and optional encryption.
 It works with both Dart CLI applications and Flutter apps.

 ## Features